Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

-\paragraph{Organisation} The rest of the paper contains full details and proofs of the statements presented in this Overview.
-Section~\ref{sec_prelims} includes relevant terminology for tensors as well as a description of the relaxations and hierarchies used throughout the paper (see also Appendix~\ref{appendix_notes_relaxations_hierarchies}).
-Section~\ref{sec_minion_tests} gives some basic results on minion tests.
-Section~\ref{sec_minion_for_SDP} shows that the power of $\SDP$ is captured by the minion $\Sminion$.
+\paragraph{Subsequent work} The tensorisation methodology introduced in this paper has later been used by the authors in follow-up work on the applicability of relaxation hierarchies to specific problems.
+In particular, it has been used to prove that the approximate graph colouring problem is not solved by the hierarchy for the combined basic linear programming and affine integer programming relaxation~\cite{CZ25sicomp:approximate}.
+Recently, Dalmau and Opr\v{s}al~\cite{Dalmau24:lics} showed that various concepts introduced in this work -- in particular, the concept of conic minions -- are naturally connected to the description of a certain type of reductions between (P)CSPs, see~\cite[Section~4.2]{Dalmau24:lics} as well as Remark~\ref{rem:do23} in the current paper. \paragraph{Organisation} The remaining part of the paper is organised as follows.
+Section~\ref{sec_prelims} contains relevant terminology for tensors and gives a formal description of promise CSPs as well as the relaxations and hierarchies used throughout the paper (see also Appendix~\ref{appendix_notes_relaxations_hierarchies}).
+Section~\ref{sec_minion_tests} contains some initial, basic results on minion tests.
+Section~\ref{sec_minion_for_SDP} introduces a minion $\Sminion$ capturing the power of $\SDP$.
 Sections~\ref{sec_hierarchies_of_minion_tests},~\ref{sec_hierarchies_of_linear_minion_tests}, and~\ref{sec_hierarchies_of_conic_minion_tests} are the technical core of the paper; they provide a description of hierarchies of tests built on arbitrary minions, linear minions, and conic minions, respectively.
 Section~\ref{sec_semi_direct_product} describes the semi-direct product of minions, needed to capture the $\BA^k$ hierarchy.
-The machinery assembled in the previous sections is finally used in Section~\ref{sec_proof_of_main_thm} to prove Theorem~\ref{thm_main_multilinear_tests}.
+The machinery assembled in the previous sections is finally used in Section~\ref{sec_proof_of_main_thm} to prove that five well-known algorithmic hierarchies for (P)CSPs are captured by our framework.